ggPMXdevelopment/ggPMX/README.md

 )
 ```

-Note that the column “DVID” of data\_pk.csv does not exist; however it
+Note that the column ???DVID??? of data\_pk.csv does not exist; however it
 is not needed here because there is only one single output of the model.
 As dvid is a mandatory argument, it still needs to be provided and was
-set arbritrarly to “DVID” in the example above.
+set arbritrarly to ???DVID??? in the example above.

 The input dataset can be provided to ggPMX via its location (as in the
 example above) or as a data frame (maybe give an example).
 The modeling